Bryan Reynolds (soccer)

-Bryan Keith Reynolds Jr. (born June 28, 2001) is an American professional soccer player who plays as a right-back for Belgian Pro League club Westerlo and the United States national team.
+Bryan Keith Reynolds Jr. (born June 28, 2001) is an American professional soccer player who plays as a right-back for French club Rennes and the United States national team.

 Club career

 After playing with the FC Dallas academy, Reynolds became the club's youngest ever Homegrown Player on November 23, 2016, when he signed a contract with the first team.
 Although he played with the Dallas academy as a forward, Reynolds was used as a fullback with the Dallas first team.

 Reynolds was on loan to North Texas SC in March 2019.
 Reynolds made his FC Dallas debut on May 19, 2019, against Los Angeles FC.
 He recorded his first career assist on May 25 against Vancouver Whitecaps FC.
 On August 27, 2019, Reynolds scored his first professional goal for North Texas SC in a match against Tormenta FC.

 On September 23, 2020, Reynolds signed a four-year contract with FC Dallas.
 In October 2020, he was ranked in Major League Soccer's "22 Under 22" rankings.

 On February 1, 2021, Reynolds joined Serie A club Roma on an initial 6-month loan with an obligation to buy.

 Having seen limited minutes, Reynolds was loaned to Kortrijk in Belgium for five months in January 2022.

 On June 21, 2022, Reynolds moved on a season-long loan to another Belgian club, Westerlo.

-On 30 July 2023, Westerlo announced the permanent signing of Reynolds on a four-year deal, for a reported fee of €3.5 million.
+On July 30, 2023, Westerlo announced the permanent signing of Reynolds on a four-year deal, for a reported fee of €3.5 million.

+On July 9, 2026, Reynolds moved to Rennes in France on a four-year deal.